 Ever since they showed up, drones were on a constantly evolving path and now, the models come with much more advanced features that allow them to perform tasks we would never have imagined them doing some 10 years ago.
 Not to mention that the price of owning one is not as high as it was the first time they appeared on the market.

-At this point, drones (by drones we mean the hobby multirotor models, not the military ones) are still mostly used for having fun during the weekend, or for commercial purposes such as making amazing photos and footage for commercials or movies.
+At this point, drones (by drones we mean the hobby multirotor models, not the military ones, but if you want to find out more about the military drones, we have the perfect article for you) are still mostly used for having fun during the weekend, or for commercial purposes such as making amazing photos and footage for commercials or movies.

-Also, the drone racing has become a very popular sport in the last couple of years.
+Also, the drone racing has become a very popular sport in the last couple of years, and you can get more familiar with this topic in our article about drone racing.
 But, some companies have a different plan for drones.
 Imagine ordering something from Amazon, and at the time when you are expecting the delivery, you get a message that tells you to get out in front of your house to pick up your package.

 Instead of the delivery guy, you see a drone hovering above your lawn, with your package in its landing gear!
 How great would that be?
 Well, even though there are some law issues that are still keeping this idea from realization, the fact is that it will become a reality probably in the next couple of years.

 Who Will Be The Pioneers in Drone Delivery Business?

 Now, let us take a look at some of the companies that are really serious about delivering their products with a fleet of drones.

 With their new drone delivery system, the Amazon’s goal is to use drones for delivering packages to their customers in half an hour or less with.
 They claim that their drones are capable of traveling within a 10-mile radius, and carrying packages that are weighing up to 5 pounds.